Contrasting ACM Research (NASDAQ:ACMR) and Chipmos Technologies (NASDAQ:IMOS)

-ACM Research (NASDAQ:ACMR – Get Free Report) and Chipmos Technologies (NASDAQ:IMOS – Get Free Report) are both small-cap computer and technology companies, but which is the better stock?
-We will compare the two companies based on the strength of their dividends, institutional ownership, analyst recommendations, profitability, valuation, earnings and risk.
+Chipmos Technologies (NASDAQ:IMOS – Get Free Report) and ACM Research (NASDAQ:ACMR – Get Free Report) are both small-cap computer and technology companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their profitability, dividends, institutional ownership, risk, valuation, analyst recommendations and earnings.

-66.8% of ACM Research shares are held by institutional investors.
-Comparatively, 7.4% of Chipmos Technologies shares are held by institutional investors.
-25.0% of ACM Research shares are held by insiders.
-Comparatively, 22.7% of Chipmos Technologies shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+7.4% of Chipmos Technologies shares are owned by institutional investors.
+Comparatively, 66.8% of ACM Research shares are owned by institutional investors.
+22.7% of Chipmos Technologies shares are owned by company insiders.
+Comparatively, 25.0% of ACM Research shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-ACM Research has a beta of 1.5, meaning that its stock price is 50% more volatile than the S&P 500.
-Comparatively, Chipmos Technologies has a beta of 0.94, meaning that its stock price is 6% less volatile than the S&P 500.
+Chipmos Technologies has a beta of 0.94, suggesting that its share price is 6% less volatile than the S&P 500.
+Comparatively, ACM Research has a beta of 1.5, suggesting that its share price is 50% more volatile than the S&P 500.

 |Sell Ratings